 - Human Resource Management in the Public Services

 Undertaking an MSc programme is a serious commitment, with weekly contact hours being in addition to numerous hours of independent learning and research needed to progress at the required level.
 When coursework or examination deadlines are approaching independent learning hours may need to increase significantly.
 Each module you study is worth 15 credits.
 University guidelines suggest that for every 15 credits, a student will need to study for 150 hours.
-You will usually have one 1-hour lecture and one 2-hour seminar per module per week.
+You will usually have one 1-hour lecture and one 2-hour seminar per module, per week.
+You should expect to be on campus at least 3 days a week.

 Our part-time study options mean you can complete this MSc over two years.
-This MSc programme consist of four core modules, two specialist modules and two optional modules and finally a dissertation worth a total of 180 credits.
+This MSc programme consist of four core modules, one specialist modules and three optional modules and finally a dissertation, worth a total of 180 credits.

 A part time student is required to take two of the core module worth 15 credits in semester one of the first year.
-In the second semester of the first year a part time student will take two specialist modules of 15 credits.
+In the second semester of the first year a part time student will take one specialist modules of 15 credits and one optional module of 15 credits.
 The first year teaching is completed by early April, and final assessments submitted by the end of May.

 This programme is not currently available as distance learning, although we hope to make this available in the future.
 Contact us for further information.